(a) The Legislature finds that:

 (9) Incorporation of findings based upon validation from research-based evaluation findings from previous West Virginia-based evaluation projects;

-(10) Continuing study of emerging technologies for application in a twenty-first century learning environment and inclusion in the technology plan, as appropriate;
+(10) Continuing study of emerging technologies for application in a learning environment and inclusion in the technology plan, as appropriate;

 (11) An evaluation component to determine the effectiveness of the program and make recommendations for ongoing implementation;

-(12) A program of embedded, sustained professional development for teachers that is strategically developed to support a twenty-first century education for all students and that aligns with state standards for technology, integrates twenty-first century skills into educational practice and supports the implementation of twenty-first century software, technology and assessment resources in the classroom;
+(12) A program of embedded, sustained professional development for teachers that is strategically developed to support a thorough and efficient education for all students and that aligns with state standards for technology, integrates technology skills into educational practice and supports the implementation of software, technology and assessment resources in the classroom;

 (13) Providing for uniformity in technological hardware and software standards and procedures;